 Check out below my VR work and get in touch to discuss giving your project some "buzz" >

-360 panoramas are a very simple version of virtual reality, but also the most easily widespread.
+360 panoramas are the simpler version of virtual reality, but also the most easily distributed.
 Anyone with a web-browser, smart phone or cheaper VR headset can experience your project.

-Region Örebro also created the film below to promote the exhibition.
-As well as showing the 360VR, they played on repeat both of my animations and large format prints of my images.
-Read more about the project...
+Region Örebro published this film about H-Huset to promote their exhibition and the interactive VR.
+As well as showing the 360VR, they looped both of my info-films/animations and presented large format prints of my still images.

 Fully immersive VR

-I have setup this type of VR at Sweco utilising a plugin for Revit called Enscape.
-The beauty of this plugin is that you can very quickly experience your Revit model in realtime.
-We had architects using it to check their models for faults and to experience their designs.
-I have seen sollaboration where one architect is in VR, while another sits with Revit running on a laptop.
-The first architect describes what needs fixing and the second fixes it there and then!
+I have setup this type of VR previously at Sweco.
+We had architects using it to check their Revit models for faults and to experience their designs.
 Clients also loved using the VR setup.
-It made a fanastic workshop area where togetehr the team could experience the project and the architects could get more useful feeback from a better informed client.
+It made a fantastic workshop area where together the our team could experience the project and get more responsive, useful feedback from a better informed client.